Torbreck - Barossa Valley Woodcutter's Shiraz 2022

 About the wine:

-It opens with abundant blackcurrant and blackberry notes.
+It opens with plenty of blackcurrant and blackberry.
 It’s spicy, with a hint of chocolatey oak and a warm, earthy mineral core.
-The palate is equally lively and well-defined, with a lovely acidity and taut, herbaceous, and spicy tannins.
+The palate is also lively and well-defined, with a lovely acidity and taut, herbaceous, and spicy tannins.
 Enjoy now through 2034.

 James Suckling